During the war there started to appear what became known

 Born in Ireland, the son of Lt.
 Gen. Sir John Fryer, K.C.B, and his wife Catharine Reed, he married Winifred LLuellyn Mandale Fuller in London in 1904.

-Their daughter Winifred Argenton Fryer was born in Bagshot in 1909 and baptised in St Anne's church - her parents giving their address as The Cedars.
-Addresses given for members of the family vary between The Cedars, Evelyn Gardens Kensington and Stamford Bridge Yorkshire.John's widow Winifred died at The Cedars in 1954 and is buried with her husband in a churchyard in Bournemouth.
+They had two daughters born in Bagshot at The Cedars and baptised in St Anne's church: Mary Catherine Fryer in 1907 and Winifred Argenton Fryer in 1909.
+Their third daughter, Hylda Joan Fryer, was born in 1914 in Yorkshire.
+Addresses given for members of the family vary between The Cedars, Evelyn Gardens Kensington and Stamford Bridge Yorkshire.John's widow Winifred (nee Fuller) died at The Cedars in 1954 and is buried with her husband in a churchyard in Bournemouth.

 Private 7902 John Charles Gatfield served with the 1st Btn.
 Royal Berkshire Regiment and was killed in action 26th August 1914 age 27.
 He is buried in MAROILLES COMMUNAL CEMETERY, Nord, France.